haihala/haihala.github.io/src/lib/posts/git-intro.md

 ### Changes

-The changes are are the change we've been talking about.
+The changes are the change we've been talking about.
 Sometimes git sees a change differently than a human would, as it only understands that something got added or removed from a place.
 Moving a line of code for example is interpreted as deleting it from the original position and adding a completely new but